AbyerAli/AbyerAli/README.md

 - python
 - javascript
 - c#
-- bash
+- java

-i have experience as full stack web developer working with MERN technologies. i am also a linux enthusiast so i also know some networking.
+i have experience as full stack web developer working with MERN technologies. i am also a linux enthusiast so i also know some networking and bash.

 Email :
 aliabyernasir2@gmail.com